8 International Economic institutions: IMF, World Bank, UNCTAD

 Members 190 189 195

-Primary focus Short-term BoP support and monetary stability Long-term development finance and projects Trade-and-development policy advocacy and research
+Primary focus Short-term BoP support; monetary stability Long-term development finance; projects Trade-and-development policy advocacy and research

 Lending?
 Yes, with conditionality Yes, project-based No

-Flagship publications World Economic Outlook, GFSR World Development Report Trade and Development Report, World Investment Report
+Flagship publication WEO, GFSR World Development Report Trade and Development Report; World Investment Report

 Head Managing Director (traditionally European) President (traditionally American) Secretary-General

-• Bank for International Settlements (BIS) — Basel; the “central bank for central banks”; hosts the Basel Committee on Banking Supervision (Basel I, II, III, IV norms).
+• Bank for International Settlements (BIS) — Basel; “central bank for central banks”; hosts the Basel Committee (Basel I, II, III, IV).

-• Organisation for Economic Co-operation and Development (OECD) — Paris; club of mostly developed economies; standards on tax, anti-corruption, transfer pricing, BEPS.
+• OECD — Paris; club of mostly developed economies; standards on tax, anti-corruption, transfer pricing, BEPS.

-• Asian Infrastructure Investment Bank (AIIB) — Beijing; established 2016; infrastructure focus.
+• Asian Infrastructure Investment Bank (AIIB) — Beijing; 2016; infrastructure focus.

 Which of the following is not a Bretton Woods institution?